Home Inspection

 old roof lg

-Not only that, but taking good care of your roof goes a long way towards maintaining the value of your house, saving you thousands of dollars in repair bills, and making the sale process a whole lot easier when that time comes around.
+Not only that, but taking good care of your roof goes a long way toward maintaining the value of your house, saving you thousands of dollars in repair bills, and making the sale process a whole lot easier when that time comes around.
 The home inspector will be on the lookout for any signs of poor quality maintenance on the roof, such as:

 • Damaged gutters